bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 From the Linux source code base directory run the command

+    mkdir -p ../obj
     cp ../config-seagate-central-v5.14-all-in-one.txt ../obj/.config

+N.B.
+There is another example configuration file in this project called **config-sc-all-usb-cam-modules.txt** that can be used instead if you wish to build modules supporting USB Video cameras.

 ### make menuconfig
 The following step allows you to customize the kernel configuration by running the **make menuconfig** dialog.
 This dialog presents a user friendly menu driven